ahmadali3180/ahmadali3180/README.md

 # Hi👋🏻, My name is Muhammad Ahmad Ali

-## I am a Native iOS and React/React Native App Developer from Pakistan.
+## I am a  React Web Developer from Pakistan.

 ## My Experience

-I have more than 6 months of experience as an iOS Developer and almost 2 years of experience in React Native App Development and React Web Development.
+I have more than 6 months of experience as an iOS Developer, over 1 year of experience as a React Native developer, and almost 3 years of experience in React Web Development

 I also have a good experience in the following technologies: